Constraining CMB physical processes using Planck 2018 data: Results

-When polarization and lensing data are included, all the phenomenological parameters are better constrained.
-One cause of this might be the reduction of about a 50\% in the uncertainty of $A_s$ because the EE angular power spectrum is rescaled only by $A_{Pol}^2$ and $A_s$.
-Therefore, there is a degeneracy between $A_{Pol}$ and $A_{s}$ when taking into account only the EE angular power spectrum, but it is completely broken when considering also the TT spectrum as the polarization contribution effect shifts the position of the peaks and does not rescale the spectrum like $A_s$ does.
-This is why, in this situation, the polarization contribution effect modulated by $A_{Pol}$ transforms from being one of the worst to the best constrained parameter of the six phenomenological amplitudes considered in this work.
-Regarding the late Integrated Sachs-effect, its main imprint in the polarization-related spectra affects the low $\ell$ region of TE spectrum, but unfortunately, as it was mentioned above, this spectrum was not included in the 2018 likelihood release.
-Also, as already commented, the detection of this effects relies very much on CMB and large-scale structure correlations.
-In fact, note that in \cite{Cabass_2015}, they were not able to constrain the lISW effect even using the full Planck 2015 likelihood (without lensing), where the lowP likelihood included low $\ell$ TE power spectrum.
-Therefore, for all these reasons, there is not actual constrain of this parameter.
+When polarization and lensing data are included, all phenomenological parameters are better constrained.
+One of the causes could be the reduction of about 50\% in the uncertainty of $A_s$ because the angular power spectrum of EE is rescaled by $A_{Pol}^2$ and $A_s$.
+Therefore, there is a degeneracy between $A_{Pol}$ and $A_{s}$ when only the EE angular power spectrum is taken into account, but it breaks down completely when the TT spectrum is also considered since the effect of the polarization contribution shifts the position of the peaks and does not rescale the spectrum as $A_s$ does.
+Therefore, in this situation, the effect of the polarization contribution modulated by $A_{Pol}$ goes from being one of the worst constrained parameters to being the best of the six phenomenological amplitudes considered in this work.
+As for the late Integrated Sachs-Wolfe effect, its main imprint on the polarization-related spectra affects the low $\ell$ region of the TE angular power spectrum.
+Unfortunately, as already discussed, this spectrum was not included in the 2018 version of likelihood.
+Moreover, as discussed above, the detection of this effect is highly dependent on the CMB and large-scale structure correlations.
+Note that in \cite{Cabass_2015}, they were not able to constrain the lISW effect even using the full Planck 2015 likelihood (without lensing), where the lowP likelihood included the low $\ell$ TE angular power spectrum.
+Therefore, for all these reasons, there is no real constraint on this parameter.

-In Table \ref{tab:TTPolOnePhenom} we can observe that all the phenomenological amplitudes are compatible with one at $1\sigma$ confidence interval, except for $A_L$.
-The $1.5\sigma$ deviation observed for $A_{eISW}$ when using TT+lowE data is reduced to less than $1\sigma$ when using the full Planck 2018 likelihood.
-For the lensing amplitude, we noticed a considerable reduction from $2.6\sigma$ to $1.8\sigma$ with respect to the expected value of one.
+In Table \ref{tab:TTPolOnePhenom} we can observe that all phenomenological amplitudes are compatible with one with a confidence interval of $1\sigma$, except for $A_L$.
+The $1.5\sigma$ deviation observed for $A_{eISW}$ when using the TT+lowE data is reduced to less than $1\sigma$ when using the full Planck 2018 likelihood.
+For the lensing amplitude, we observe a considerable reduction from $2.6\sigma$ to $1.8\sigma$ from the expected value of one.